planetfederal/qgis-master-pass-cxxplugin/docs/source/usage.rst

 .. figure:: img/integration_enabled.png

-Click :menuselection:`Plugins --> Master Password <->Password Manager --> Enable integration with Password Manager` once and it will be disabled.
+Click :menuselection:`Plugins --> Master Password Helper --> Enable integration with Password Manager` once, and it will be disabled.
 A message informs that **"Your Password Manager will not be used anymore to store and retrieve the master password"**.

 .. figure:: img/integration_disabled.png